8go/matrix-commander/README.md

 - Supports renaming of device
 - Supports getting and setting display name
 - Supports getting and setting presence
-- Uploading and downloading to/from resource depository
+- Uploading, downloading, and deleting to/from resource depository
 - Listing your devices
 - Listing discovery info
 - Listing available login methods supported by server